hydroper/rust-langmeantree/README.md

 ## Definition order

 Definition order is sensitive.
-Define submeanings after their inherited meanings while using the `struct` keyword.
+Define subtypes after their inherited data types while using the `struct` keyword.

 If you define `struct`s in any order, you may get a compile-time error; luckily, it is easy to identify these cases as structures that were failed to be processed are ignored.